Triple Crown Events

 United States

-As mentioned above, it wasn’t really until the 1930s when American racing fans first began to talk about the Triple Crown, even though it had been accomplished for the first time in 1919 by a horse named Sir Barton.
-The timing was great, however, because the 1940s produced some of America’s greatest racers, horses like Whirlaway and Citation who won the three races as three-year-olds.
+As mentioned above, it wasn't until the 1930s that American racing fans really began to talk about the Triple Crown, even though it was first accomplished in 1919 by a horse named Sir Barton.
+The timing was good, however, because the 1940s produced some of America's greatest racers, horses like Whirlaway and Citation, who won the three races as three-year-olds.

-In 1973, Secretariat, the horse that many consider the greatest American race horse of all time, captured all three races, setting records at every stop.
-His romping win in the Belmont Stakes left fans in awe.
-To this day, all American Thoroughbreds are trying to measure up to the standard he set.
+In 1973, Secretariat, considered by many to be the greatest American racehorse of all time, swept all three races, setting records at each stop.
+His stunning victory in the Belmont Stakes left fans in awe.
+To this day, all American Thoroughbreds try to live up to the standard he set.

-American Triple Crown racing is also notable for the horses who didn’t pass the ultimate test.
-Superstars like Man o’ War and Spectacular Bid came up just one win short of the feat.
-In fact, a 37-year drought for Triple Crown winners from 1978 to 2015 had many fans wondering if the sport should consider changes to the races to make it easier for one horse to win all three.
+American Triple Crown racing is also notable for the horses that didn't pass the ultimate test.
+Superstars like Man o' War and Spectacular Bid came up just one win short of the feat.
+In fact, the 37-year drought of Triple Crown winners from 1978 to 2015 had many fans wondering if the sport should consider changing the race to make it easier for one horse to win all three.

-The different breeding tactics in the sport make it increasingly rare to see a horse that can handle the three grueling races in just a five-week span.
-Luckily, American Pharaoh answered the call and became the twelfth American Triple Crown winner in 2015.
+With the sport's different breeding tactics, it's becoming increasingly rare to see a horse that can handle the grueling three races in just five weeks.
+Fortunately, American Pharaoh answered the call and became the 12th American Triple Crown winner in 2015.
 Three years later, Justify comfortably won all three races.
 Both horses were trained by Bob Baffert.

 American Triple Crown Winners